 Pazmany says drone operators should consider why they want to fly into or near an animal’s habitat and whether they really need to.
 “There is simply no way to justify photographers disturbing and potentially damaging wildlife for likes,” she says.
 “Risking the life of an animal to create a popular online video is unacceptable.”

-She advises flying at the highest altitude possible, using a low-noise drone, and monitoring animal behaviour for any signs of anxiety or disturbance.
+She advises flying at the highest altitude possible, using a low-noise drone, and monitoring animal behavior for any signs of anxiety or disturbance.
 If animals scatter or otherwise change what they’re doing when your drone approaches, back off or reroute your drone to another area that does no harm.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote